talaugust/CS598LFall2024/assignments.md

 ### Guidelines for project pitches

+For each project pitch, submit 2-3 paragraphs that covers:

 - Clear description of a new problem statement and the current gap that you aim to address through your research idea ([examples](https://docs.google.com/document/d/10zThcs1G-lAkULyyCMYUq7QGURdnwIUD374w-6mz-2U/edit)).
 - An argument, with citations to relevant literature, that these are important research questions that we likely don't have answers for yet.
 - Initial thoughts on research questions and methods you would employ to answer these.